CS-3311-JDE-3346/vocoder-webapp/README.md

 Learn Vocoders is a website that helps users learn more about vocoders!
 Users will eventually be able to run a vocoder, learn more about vocoders, and save their progress via their account.
 This repository houses the frontend portion of the app, created using NextJS.

 # Release Notes
+## Version 0.5.0
+### New Features
+- User can now reorder the signal and output components of the vocoder, using the drag handles on the right side of the screen

+### Bug Fixes
+- Resolved issue where the user has to refresh the page after they record a modulator signal

+### Known Issues
+- If the user renames a run to the same name as an existing run, they may run into an issue

 ## Version 0.4.0
 ### New Features
 - Additions to the education page to explain how vocodes are used.